ITRoselloSignoris/Data-Science-Model-Deployment-/README.md

 # Model Deployment with FastAPI
-Project made for Data Science & MLOPS Bootcamp from Edvai

 ## Project description
 In this project I built a Random Forest Classification model that predicts wether the water is potable or not based on the next 9 variables:
 - **ph**